-Pack at least one beanie, preferably two so you can wear the other one if the first one gets wet at the snow.
-Wool is definitely your best bet, I took a few beanies but my go-to everyday was my Mountain Designs beanie.
-It’s made with 100% Merino wool, has a fleecing lining everywhere inside (so it’s super cosy) and a cute pom pom on top.
+Pack at least one beanie, preferably two so you can wear the other one if the first one gets wet in the snow.
+Wool is definitely your best bet, I took a few beanies but my go-to every day was my Mountain Designs beanie.
+It’s made of 100% Merino wool, has a fleecing lining everywhere inside (so it’s super cosy) and a cute pom pom on top.
 I can’t recommend it enough.
 You can check out the pom pom beanie here.

 Be sure to pack a few pairs of very warm, thick socks.
 I would recommend buying yourself some proper thermal socks, they really made al the difference to keeping my feet toasty warm.
 Find warm socks here.

 Take two pairs of jeans with you, but make sure they’re that nice thick denim, not the flimsy stretchy stuff your skinny jeggings are made of.
 Also, make sure your thermal long johns fit beneath them comfortably.
 Find jeans here.